AmeyMore98/pdf-agent/README.md

 ## Features

-- Extract text from PDF files
+- Extract text from PDF files and generate embeddings
-- Parse and analyze PDF content
+- Store embeddings in PostgreSQL with pgvector for similarity search
-- Command-line interface for easy usage
+- Command-line interface for processing and searching
-- Extensible architecture for custom processing

 ## Installation